fabiomarcellusdev/Prompture/GETTING-STARTED.md

-# 🚀 Getting Started – Full Stack Starter Kit Guide
+# 🚀 Getting Started – Project Starter Kit Guide

 Welcome!
-This guide helps you set up and use this full stack, AI-optimized starter kit from scratch.
+This guide helps you set up and use this AI-optimized starter kit from scratch.

 ---